-Superior Court Dependency Alternative Program
+Superior Court Dependency Alternative Program (DAP)

 The Pima County Superior Court implemented the Dependency Alternative Program in July 2015.
 This program allows the court to enter orders on custody and legal decision-making issues that would ensure the child's safety while at the same time removing the need for a dependency petition to be filed.
-The program continues to show significant improvements in the way the court addresses these family situations, including a decrease in the amount of time the family is involved with the courts and DCS, reduced trauma for the family, and cost savings.
-Due to the success of the Pima County program, the statewide Court
+The Pima County DAP model has been presented to seven counties across Arizona, with plans to continue the presentations to the remaining counties over the next year.
+Currently, several of the counties have developed protocols and have begun to accept DAP referrals from DCS, while other counties are continuing on develop their DAP protocol as they move towards implementation.